SSWConsulting/SSW.Rules.Content/rules/email-copy-to-raise-pbi-visibility/rule.md

 ---
-seoDescription: "Here is a concise SEO description based on the provided MD content: "Improve PBI visibility by duplicating content into an email with unique subject and sender."
-Let me know if you need any adjustments! 😊"
+seoDescription: Here is a concise SEO description based on the provided MD content: "Improve PBI visibility by duplicating content into an email with unique subject and sender."
+Let me know if you need any adjustments! 😊
 type: rule
 title: Do you send a PBI via email to raise visibility?
 uri: email-copy-to-raise-pbi-visibility